Within the first two years of their admission to the program, incoming students seeking a PhD degree should complete the following courses:

 - AMSC 660 and one Applied Statistical Computing course (Business,Public Health,Biometrics,etc.)

-- A year of coursework in an area of application, consisting of either 6 credits at the 600-800 level or of 9 credits, at least 3 of which are at the 600-800 level.
+- A year of coursework in an area of application, consisting of 6-9 credits.

 - Three credits of elective coursework which shall be chosen by the student with the approval of his or her Study Advisory Committee.